iGanja/SympleSwipe/README.md

 |sympleSwipe (sympleSwipeRight) | right swipe |
 |sympleSwipe (sympleSwipeLeft) | left swipe |

-If you would like add functionality please do.
+If you would like add functionality, please do.

 iGanja